Our New Signer Experience

 |OFAC Support||The Office of Foreign Assets Control (OFAC) prohibits US citizens, businesses, and financial institutions from engaging in business or financial transactions with persons or entities in certain foreign countries.
 When the OFAC Support feature is enabled, we screen the IP addresses of users who connect to OneSpan Sign to ensure that our customers comply with OFAC's sanctions.||U.S. Department of the Treasury|

 After you activate the New Signer Experience, if a transaction uses a feature that has not yet been implemented, signers will automatically be directed to our Classic Signing Ceremony.
-The only exception to this statement is e-Witness, which simply does not work when the New Signer Experience is on.

 Remember too that you can deactivate the New Signer Experience at any time, simply by contacting our Support Team.